vmware/vsphere-automation-sdk-python/README.md

 If you are on macOS/OSX/Linux, please note that the system installed version of Python may be outdated and/or not be intended for development and we recommended you [install Python](http://docs.python-guide.org/en/latest/starting/installation/) yourself before installing the required packages.
 [Virtualenv](https://virtualenv.pypa.io/en/stable/) is also highly recommended.

+The required packages are:

+* pyVmomi
+* suds (suds-jurko for python3+)
+* vapi-client-bindings

-The required packages are listed in the requirements.txt file and installed using "pip install"; For more details on how to install python packages using pip please refer to the [pip user guide](http://pip.readthedocs.io/en/latest/user_guide/).
+These dependencies are listed in the requirements.txt file and installed using "pip install"; For more details on how to install python packages using pip please refer to the [pip user guide](http://pip.readthedocs.io/en/latest/user_guide/).

 ```cmd
 pip install -r requirements.txt --extra-index-url <file:///abs_path/to/sdk/lib/>
 ```

+**NOTE:** The SDK also requires OpenSSL 1.0.1+ if you want to connect to vSphere 6.5+ in order to support TLS1.1 & 1.2

 ### Setting up a vSphere Test Environment
 **NOTE:** The samples are intended to be run against a freshly installed **non-Production** vSphere setup as the scripts may make changes to the test environment and in some cases can destroy items when needed.